Eating Out 2: Sloppy Seconds: Reception

 Review aggregator Rotten Tomatoes reported an approval rating of 40% based on 15 reviews.
 Metacritic, which uses a weighted average, gave the film a score of 39 out of 100 based on nine critics, indicating "generally unfavorable" reviews.

 The film's overall quality, particularly its plot and humor, were generally criticized.
 Although Robert Koehler of Variety considered Sloppy Seconds funnier than its predecessor, he still deemed it a "cheapo campy goof".
 Chicago Sun-Times Bill Stamets gave the film 1.5/5 stars and argued that it faltered during its dramatic moments.
 Rob Nelson of The Village Voice critiqued the film's humor and quality, describing it as akin to a soap opera, with San Francisco Chronicles G. Allen Johnson arguing that Eating Out 2 "rarely rises above the level of a high school skit".
 Metro Weeklys Sean Bugg gave the film 2/5 stars; while appreciating it for adding "more gay perspectives" to the sex comedy genre, he was critical of its quality, labelling it as a rip-off of American Pie.
 Michael Wilmington of Chicago Tribune echoed similar views concerning the film's quality, although he did praise Bartell's directing.
 Kevin Thomas of Los Angeles Times criticized Eating Out 2s plot as ridiculous and a retread of its predecessor; Jeannette Catsoulis of The New York Times also found fault with the plot for its "stunning imbecility".

 Some reviewers responded more positively to the film's quality and humor, especially its lighthearted tone.
 In a positive review, Chicago Readers Andrea Gronvall considered Eating Out 2 an improvement over the first film, finding it lighter in tone, funnier, and faster-paced.
 Similarly, Tom Keogh of The Seattle Times praised the film's tone as "playful", while Ben Zipper—an editor for Melbourne Queer Film Festival—highlighted the film's humor, particularly its "one-liners".
 In more mixed reviews, The Boston Globes Wesley Morris gave it 2/4 stars, praising the dialogue.
 Similarly, Slant Magazines Ed Gonzalez gave it 2.5/4 stars, emphasizing the film's humor as one of its strengths.
 Neil Cohen, reviewing the film for Echo Magazine, complimented Eating Out 2 for having the "raunchy spirit" of Another Gay Movie but lacking its "utter crassness".

 Promotional photoshoot of Marco Dapper (center) as Troy, Brett Chukerman (right) as Marc, and Adrián Quiñonez (left) as Octavio.
-The film received significant attention from critics for the sexualization of its male cast members, who highlighted their sex appeal and nudity.
+The film received attention from critics for the sexualization of its male cast members, who highlighted their sex appeal and nudity.